D. Development Requirements and Guidelines

 - Finally, if you are using Spectre API as a service, absolutely all your requests should be signed.
 Please visit our official documentation for detailed information on signature. https://docs.saltedge.com/guides/signature/

 Application security is ensured by using app_secret authentication.
-It makes sure that if a user gets the access to the application source code, he will only acquire his own data.
+It makes sure that if a user gets the access to the application source code, they will only acquire their own data.

 3. Test/Live Environments